 Enter Heart of Scotland and their Wee Red Bus tours.
 Per the recommendation of our breakfast companions and those of Trip Advisor, we decided to turn in the car and head back to Edinburgh via Megabus (a fantastic way to travel) where we spent the night in an AirBnb and then caught the Heart of Scotland bus the next morning, where to our surprise and delight, our breakfast companions from the previous day were on the same tour!

-Our Airbnb: We stayed in this Airbnb which is very close to the bus station.
-Unfortunately, we weren’t super impressed by the quality so we recommend this Airbnb or this one instead.
+Our Airbnb: Unfortunately, we weren’t super impressed by the quality of the place where we stayed, so we recommend this Airbnb or this one instead.

 Heart of Scotland Tour Pricing